 Break duration tracking

-Track not just whether breaks occur, but whether they meet required durations.
-A 20-minute meal break when 30 minutes is required is still a breach.
-Duration tracking ensures breaks meet minimum requirements.
+Track not just whether a break occurred but whether it met the required length.
+A 20-minute meal break where 30 is required is still a breach.

 Automatic penalty calculation